 Market Indexes: Major U.S. Equity Indexes closed lower; DJUtil higher

-SPX Candle: Lower High, Lower Low, Lower Close - Trend Candle
+SPX Candle: Higher High, Lower Low, Lower Close - Bearish Engulfing Candle

 FED Posture: Quantitative Tightening (QT)

-So, again, be cautious, patient and flexible.
-And have a very good start to your evening.
+Stay tuned, and have a very good start to your evening.